PayString/paystring-documentation/docs/local-deployment.md

 Before you begin, make sure that you have installed Postgres locally, or in an otherwise accessible location.

-1. Clone the PayID repo.
+1. Clone the PayString repo.
-   `git clone https://github.com/payid-org/payid.git && cd payid`
+   `git clone https://github.com/paystring/paystring.git && cd payid`
 2. Install dependencies.

    `npm i`